josephjosedev/React_Native/cldlqu0xn000309leh5cb9omt.md

 * `stretch` stretches items to fill the container

-`justifyContent` is used to align elements horizontally within a container.
+`justifyContent` (Top-bottom)is used to align elements horizontally within a container.
 Possible values include:

 * `flex-start` (default) aligns items to the start of the container